 The From the First Tooth Model

 From the First Tooth (FTFT) is a Maine-based statewide children’s oral health initiative funded by the Children’s Oral Health Network of Maine.
-FTFT aims to improve the oral health of Maine’s children from the eruption of a child’s first tooth through the age of five by implementing an evidence-based preventive oral health approach in the medical home.
+FTFT aims to improve the oral health of Maine’s children from the eruption of a child’s first tooth up to age 21 by implementing an evidence-based preventive oral health approach in the medical home.
 Oral health is a part of overall health, so it is important for medical providers to play a key role in preventing childhood caries.
 FTFT encourages pediatricians and family medicine providers to incorporate the following steps into well-child visits:

 FTFT provides technical assistance to primary care practices interested in participating in the initiative.
 Technical assistance includes: